hubenjm/discogsdbbuilder/README.md

 # discogsdbbuilder
 Music SQL database builder and query framework based on the discogs API

+This is a relatively simple module that defines the MusicDatabase object, which interfaces with the database on www.discogs.com.
-This is a relatively simple program that reads in a text file containing the artist name and album title for a collection of albums in csv format.
+It is simple to read in a text file containing the artist name and album title for a collection of albums in csv format.
-The program **scrapealbuminfo.py** goes through each line of the text input and searches www.discogs.com using their Python API.
+The ```MusicDatabase.add_data(<input\_file.txt>)``` routine goes through each line of the text input and searches www.discogs.com using their Python API.
-It then scrapes the different meta data for the given album and populates an SQL database using sqlite.
+It then scrapes the different meta data for the given album and populates an SQL database using sqlite3.

 Once the database has been constructed, the user can then run standard SQL queries on the data.